develprr/metamatic-blog/_posts/2023-08-15-combine-pandas-with-pydantic-to-write-high-quality-python-code.markdown

 So clearly we have written here also our own little wrappers for two-dimensional arrays and simple string lists.

-The great news with this approach is that this strong typing ensures that the code execution won't actually ever reach the point at all where this constructor invoked if you didn't come up with the right parameters.
+The great news with this approach is that we can ensure that the code execution won't actually ever even reach the point at all where this constructor invoked if you didn't come up with the right parameters.

 To clarify this, consider the following code: